How to Become a Military Counselor

 What does a Military Counselor do?

-Military counselors, case workers, and psychologists caseworkers and counselors perform a variety of duties, including:
+Military counselors, case workers, and psychologists perform a variety of duties, including:

 • Providing therapeutic services to personnel who request help or are referred by their commanders